MulleWeb/MulleBashStringExpansion/README.md

 ### Example

-You setup an instance of the class with a datasource:
+You setup an instance of the class with a data-source:

 ``` objc
    S  *sInstance;